DanielR1c/paxxmaker-privacy/README.md

 Freely arrange and hide tile layout Create custom GCode macros with icons and colors Firmware configuration directly from the app Calibration tools (Screws Tilt Adjust, Input Shaper) 4 languages: German, English, French, Spanish

-Note: This app requires the paxx12 custom firmware for the Snapmaker U1 or a Klipper-based printer.
+Note: This app requires the paxx12 custom firmware for the U1 or a Klipper-based printer.
 Use at your own risk.
 PaxxMaker is a passion project developed in my spare time as a hobby.
 If you enjoy the app and would like to support its continued development, donations are greatly appreciated — thank you!